What is invoice verification? Types, process, and checklist

 What is invoice verification?

-By verifying invoices before payment, businesses can:
+By verifying invoices before payment, you can:

 - Prevent overpayments and duplicate payments

-- Reduce the risk of fraudulent invoices
+- Reduce the risk of invoice fraud

 - Improve compliance with contractual terms